SMotaal/experimental-modules-shim/documentation/Contemplative-Parsing-Constructs.md

    • ‹export›~‹const› ¬ ‹{›
 ```

-A distinguishing differentiator for constructs is that do not contribute to or rely on the absolute determination of syntax validity.
-In fact, they offer latitude and flexibility in the premise that an incomplete one is not necessarily a parsing error, even if it likely is.
+A differentiating aspect of constructs is that they neither contribute to or rely upon the syntax validity of the complete text.
+Because of that they offer latitude and flexibility with the assumption that an incomplete construct has no direct correlation with a syntax error thrown at runtime.

 For instance: